JuliaExtremes/ExtremalPlots.jl/docs/src/tutorial/extremes.md

 # Diagnostic plots

-This page demonstrates how to use the diagnostic plots from the ExtremalPlots.jl package with the data structures provided by Extremes.jl.
+This page demonstrates how to use the diagnostic plots from the ExtremePlots.jl package with the data structures provided by Extremes.jl.

 ## Setup